LuizSSampaio/lsamp.dev/content/blog/oauth2/what_is.md

 Roles are a core part of the OAuth 2.0 Authorization Framework.
 They separate the workflow, isolating each part into a single responsibility.
-These are the rules implemented:
+These are the roles implemented:

 - **Resource Owner:** The user or entity that owns the resource and grants access to it.